-The Issuer may redeem the Securities, subject as provided in Condition 6(b), in whole but not in part, on any date during the period commencing (and including) 9 September 2027 to (and including) the First Reset Date or on any Coupon Payment Date thereafter, at their principal amount together with any accrued interest in respect of the immediately preceding Coupon Period and any Outstanding Payments.
-In addition, upon the occurrence of certain other specified events (for taxation reasons, for accounting reasons, on the occurrence of a Ratings Event (as defined in the Conditions) or in the event that the Issuer has purchased and cancelled 75 per cent. or more of the initial principal amount of the Securities, all as set out in the Conditions), the Issuer shall have the option to redeem the Securities at the prices set out in the Conditions, in each case together with any accrued interest to the redemption date and any Outstanding Payments.
+The Issuer may redeem the Securities, subject as provided in Condition 6(b)(ii), in whole but not in part, on any date during the period commencing (and including) 18 August 2030 (in the case of the Euro Securities) and 18 August 2032 (in the case of the Sterling Securities) to (and including) the First Reset Date or on any Coupon Payment Date thereafter, at their principal amount together with any accrued interest in respect of the immediately preceding Coupon Period and any Outstanding Payments.
+In addition, the Issuer may redeem the Securities, subject as provided in Condition 6(b)(i), in whole but not in part, on any date prior to 18 August 2030 (in the case of the Euro Securities) and 18 August 2032 (in the case of the Euro Securities) and 18 August 2032 (in the case of the Sterling Securities) at the Make-whole Redemption Amount (as defined in the Conditions).
+Moreover, upon the occurrence of certain other specified events (for taxation reasons, for accounting reasons, on the occurrence of a Ratings Event (as defined in the Conditions) or in the event that the Issuer has purchased and cancelled 75 per cent. or more of the initial principal amount of the Securities, all as set out in the Conditions), the Issuer shall have the option to redeem the Securities at the prices set out in the Conditions, in each case together with any accrued interest to the redemption date and any Outstanding Payments.